-C. Attacks and Countermeasures
+C. Attacks and Security Measures

-Given the security measures mentioned above, we consider that an attacker has the ability to manipulate the data of the training-data provider and/or system user (i.e., the training data, the model input and output data, and the false prediction data).
+Given the security measures mentioned above, we consider that an attacker has the ability to manipulate the data of the training-data provider and/or the system user (i.e., the training data, the model input and output data, and the false prediction data).

-1. Manipulation of Training Data
+1. Manipulation of training data